 My suggestion is to pay for a course and learn it the right way.

 Running paid advertising to your blog can literally make it explode overnight when done correctly.

-Flourish with Facebook Ads – Is all context based and very detailed.
-If you learn best by reading and want to learn EVERYTHING there is to know about Facebook ads then this is the course for you.
+Flourish with Facebook Ads – Learn EVERYTHING there is to know about Facebook ads from this course.